griffio/griffio.github.io/_posts/2015-01-21-Java-annotation-processors.md

  * -proc
    * -proc:none is used for Annotation Processor development.
 Disables Processing
-   * -proc:only is used when generating source only.
+   * -proc:only is used for processers that are validating source or generating source only.
 Class files are not generated externally